dwyl/flutter-navigation-menu-demo/README.md

 These have in-built widgets that should also be translated.
 For these to be correctly translated, we need to add delegates for these.
-Luckily, `Flutter` provides us default delegates for these, as well as a special delegate (`GlobalWidgetsLocalizations`) which handles
+Luckily, `Flutter` provides us default delegates, as well as a special delegate (`GlobalWidgetsLocalizations`) which handles